 If you’re seeking warm weather, diverse landscapes, and tasty cuisine, the island paradise of Puerto Rico could prove to be your ideal travel destination.
 It isn’t far from the US mainland, but it could still be far enough away to attract fewer visitors than other locations, which only works in your favor.

 Similar to Lake Tahoe, the area around Salt Lake City and Park City offers plenty of outdoor activities, including hiking, skiing, and snowboarding.
 And as long as you don’t go during the winter, you’re likely to avoid much of the extreme cold temperatures.
 If you have time, southern Utah is home to many beautiful national parks and even more outdoor fun.

 Are you interested in rugged outdoor spaces and plenty of ancient history?
 Consider visiting Scotland.
-The UK has recently relaxed its COVID-19 travel restrictions for fully vaccinated travelers.
 If you don’t feel comfortable staying in the busy cities of Glasgow or Edinburgh, head to the highlands to explore.
 This type of trip could also provide ample opportunity to see whether you’d be interested in studying abroad in the future.

 10. Yucatan, Mexico

 Mexico is a top travel destination for many college students, but have you considered the Yucatan region over Puerto Vallarta or Cabo?
 Merida, the capital of the Yucatan state, and its surrounding area is known for its history, food, and proximity to loads of cenotes (underground caves you can swim in).

 Tips for saving money on travel